 Although my heart says yes, I MUST SAY NO.

 I know you feel like you're asking for so little (“I just need 15 minutes for a quick call…”), and you are.
 But, there are just not enough hours in the day, or days in the week (I work all 7) to review or respond to all those that reach out.
 I confess that I am overwhelmed.
 My sincere apologies.
 I wish I could bend the laws of space and time, but unfortunately, my past efforts at doing this have proven futile.

 Here's a bit more detail on my professional priorities:

 My #1 priority, by a long shot, is my company, HubSpot.
 I am emotionally, financially and morally committed to HubSpot.
 I want HubSpot to be successful.
 By my definition, success is making those who believed in you look brilliant.
-So, I work very hard to make HubSpot customers, employees and investors look brilliant.
+So, I work very hard to make HubSpot customers, employees, partners and investors look brilliant.
 If you have your own startup, I think you can likely appreciate what an all-consuming activity it is.
 There is precious little time for anything else.

 What little professional time there is left, I mostly spend on OnStartups.com.
 I write blog articles.
 I do some tweeting.
 I do some public speaking.
 I make some angel investments.
 The way I choose how I spend this time is very simple: I'm looking for leverage.
 I'm looking to positively impact the most number of people with the limited time/energy I have available.
 This is why, although I have invested in over 60 great startups as an angel investor — I spend very little time with any of them individually (I make this clear before I invest).